marine corps boot camp schedule

 As a team, you will work together through various exercises.

-You’ll also be going through the bayonet course.
+You’ll also be going through the log drills.
 You will all learn to work together as a team so every member is mentally prepared for combat.

 During this week, you will be issued new uniforms and equipment.

-Picture day will fall on this week, so you will have photos taken so your family will proudly display it at home and take pride knowing a Marine is a part of their lives.
+Picture day will fall on this week, and you will have photos taken so your family can proudly display them at home and take pride in knowing a Marine is a part of their lives.

 At the end of the week, you’ll also undergo a written exam of everything you’ve learned up to this point in your training.